The Big Give Trust

 James Reed CBE - Chairman (since 2019)

 Chairman and CEO of REED recruitment and The Reed Foundation.
-James states: "I'm passionate about match funding and the great opportunity it provides charities.“ He emphasizes three key principles for Champions: ”the multiplier, the sustainability, and the community."
+James states: "I'm passionate about match funding and the great opportunity it provides charities.“ He emphasises three key principles for Champions: ”the multiplier, the sustainability, and the community."

 Lewis Crowther - Trustee